meirisoda/obsidian/School_Fall2023/PSCL389/Writing Assignments/Week 10 Writing Assignment.md

 But I'm not.
 While I value the education that I got here, I have always known that I had separate personal interests.
 I never saw myself as a nurse.
 I don't see myself being a nurse for the rest of my life.
 I still have very strong interests in art, and recently (in the past couple of years) developed a strong interest in programming, web developement and art.
 I am also now dating somebody who has equal strong interests as me in the same fields, but at a later stage in their skill level.
 And while seeing that and being around him I am motivated, I am also sad about where I am.
 There are so many classes that I would like to be able to take at Case, because we have really great professors and great resources that allow students to pursue interests further, I am locked into a program with no leeway.
 I have no room in my schedule to take classes that I would like to take.
 And with that comes my current perspective on my life's meaning.

 I also injured myself and am unable to really do anything for myself.
+Maybe this isn't a good time for me to write a pape